Hanzhong Shaanxi, China Travel Guide

 Engineering marvels facilitated travel and trade through rugged passes through the mountains.

-Reading "Romance of the Three Kingdoms" offers valuable context for many sites.
+Reading "Romance of the Trio of Kingdoms" offers valuable context for many sites.

 Many legends and historical sites around Hanzhong connect directly to Zhuge Liang, Liu Bei, and other heroes of this era.
 Dingjun Mountain and the Wuhou Temple in Mian County honor these figures.